 2020 Minor League Baseball Season Shelved

-July 1, 2020 - Florida State League (FSL) - Bradenton Marauders News Release
+July 2, 2020 - New York-Penn League (NYPL) - Staten Island Yankees News Release

-ST. PETERSBURG, Fla. - Major League Baseball™ (MLB™) has informed Minor League Baseball™ (MiLB™) that it will not be providing its affiliated Minor League teams with players for the 2020 season.
-As a result, there will not be a Minor League Baseball season in 2020.
+Minor League Baseball has announced that the 2020 Minor League Baseball season has been shelved, due to the impacts of COVID-19, therefore, Major League Baseball will not be sending players to Minor League affiliates this summer.
+As a result, there will not be a 2020 Minor League Baseball season, including the Staten Island Yankees and the New York-Penn League.

 "These are unprecedented times for our country and our organization as this is the first time in our history that we've had a summer without Minor League Baseball played," said Minor League Baseball President & CEO Pat O'Conner.
 "While this is a sad day for many, this announcement removes the uncertainty surrounding the 2020 season and allows our teams to begin planning for an exciting 2021 season of affordable family entertainment."